andrewcooke/choochoo/README.md

 Originally I hoped that anyone could run this code by installing a Python package.
 When it became clear that was too complex and error-prone I moved to a Docker image.
-However, the Docker approach is also complex (and rgowing in complexity - currently it requires three Docker images running in parallel) so I am now looking at web hosting (for paid use to cover costs).
+However, the Docker approach is also complex (and growing in complexity - currently it requires three Docker images running in parallel) so I am now looking at web hosting (for paid use to cover costs).